This feature is currently in beta (early access) for Canadian clinics.

 You can think of the balance this way:

-This is common for clinics with generous vacation policies and does not indicate an error.
+This is common for clinics with generous vacation policies and does not indicate an error, as vacation pay will continue to accrue on a negative balance.

-Do I need to track vacation time in Jane?
+Do I need to track vacation hours in Jane?

-No. Tracking vacation time in Jane is optional.
+No. Tracking vacation hours in Jane is optional.
 If you don’t want to track hours, Option 1 is usually the best fit.

 Your clinic is still responsible for ensuring staff receive the vacation time they’re entitled to, even if you track it outside of Jane.